psamuels00/mac-messages/README.md

 # mac-messages
-Search through messages on a Mac
+Search through messages on a Mac.

 ## Preparation